laser eye surgery private health insurance

 This confirms the visual impairment and suitability for the surgery.

-Your doctor will prepare a cost estimate.
-Submit this along with a medical certificate.
+Your doctor will prepare an estimate.
+Submit this along with the medical certificate.

 This is done with your private health insurance.

-• Ophthalmological pre-examination and consultation on the appropriate method.
+• Preliminary ophthalmological examination and consultation on the suitable method.

-• Obtaining a detailed cost estimate from the eye clinic.
+• Obtaining a detailed estimate from the eye clinic.

-• Submission of the cost estimate and certificate of medical necessity to your PKV (private health insurance).
+• Submission of the estimate and certificate of medical necessity to your PKV.

-• Awaiting written confirmation of benefits from your insurer before the operation.
+• Waiting for the written confirmation of benefits from your insurer before the operation.

 • Performing the laser eye treatment after approval.

-• Submitting the invoice to your PKV (private health insurance) for reimbursement.
+• Submitting the invoice to your PKV for reimbursement.

 Clarify follow-up examinations and medication coverage.

-Some policies cover visual aids.
-This is relevant in case of residual visual impairment.
+Some policies cover vision aids.
+This is relevant for residual visual impairment.

-Now follow expert tips that will help you further.
+Now follow expert tips that will further assist you.

 Expert knowledge: Optimise tariffs and avoid pitfalls